Last updated: 23 February 2022

 Maybe you have already registered to study at KIT in the near future, or maybe you are considering applying for one of our short courses or Masters programmes.
-But with the current Coronavirus/COVID-19 pandemic you do not know how to proceed.
-We understand this and would like to inform you in the best way possible to support your decision.
+But you have questions on how COVID-19 may affect studies at KIT.
+We understand this and would like to inform you in the best way possible.
 We have compiled information in the page below in the form of questions and answers.
 In case your question and answer is not listed, do let us know.

-KIT Royal Tropical Institute is closely adhering to the regulations from the Dutch authorities, the Dutch National Institute for Public Health (RIVM) and the World Health Organisation (WHO).
+KIT Royal Tropical Institute is closely adhering to the regulations from the Dutch authorities, the Dutch National Institute for Public Health (RIVM).

 Since the start of the pandemic we have constantly adapted our teaching to the possibilities at that moment in time.
-Some courses were temporarily delivered virtually, or as a mix of face-to-face teaching in smaller groups and virtual teaching.
-KIT will continue to adapt its policies in line with the recommendations of Dutch authorities.
+Some courses were temporarily delivered virtually, or as a mix of face-to-face teaching in smaller groups and virtual teaching, or working in smaller groups, keeping more distance a.o.
+KIT will continue to adapt its policies in line with the recommendations of Dutch authorities and is doing everything to protect Master programme and course participants and offer the optimum educational experience.

 Scroll to the bottom of this page to see updates per course.